A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Introduction

 The situation is fundamentally better for smooth Riemannian manifolds $M$.
-Here, magnetic potentials can be defined simply as real-valued $1$-forms, and if $\theta$ is such a $1$-form, then $-\Delta_{\theta}+v$ can be defined invariantly in analogy to the Euclidean case (see for example \cite{shub,bg} for details).
-Assuming some local control on $v_-$ (typically $L^{1}_{loc}$) and $\theta$ (typically smooth or $L^{p}_{loc}$), and a certain global control on $v_-$, the operator $-\Delta_{\theta}+v$ will correspond to a well-defined self-adjoint semi-bounded operator in $L^2(M)$, and one can prove an analogue of the Feynman-Kac-It\^{o} formula in this setting (replacing the Euclidean with the underlying Riemannian Brownian motion), without any further assumptions on $M$.
-An essential observation in this connection is that, as the underlying space now locally looks like the \emph{linear} space $\R^{n}$, one can define the line integral of $\theta$ along the Riemannian Brownian motion by combining the corresponding definition from the Euclidean case above either with a patching procedure using charts \cite{IW}, or equivalently, by embedding $M$ into some $\R^{l}$ with an appropriate $l\ge n$, as in \cite{Em}.
-As a consequence of the Feynman-Kac-It\^o formula in this setting and in analogy to the Euclidean $\IR^n$, it becomes very easy to deduce several rigorous variants of the domination \lq\lq{}$-\Delta_{\theta}+v\geq -\Delta+v$\lq\lq{}.
-Apart from physically relevant ones, these domination results also make it possible to transfer many important mathematical statements from zero magnetic potential to arbitrary magnetic potentials, such as essential self-adjointness results \cite{Si85,bg} or certain smoothing properties of the Schr\"odinger semigroups \cite{bg,Bro}.
+Here, magnetic potentials can be defined simply as real-valued $1$-forms.
+If $\theta$ is such a $1$-form, then $-\Delta_{\theta}+v$ can be defined invariantly in analogy to the Euclidean case (see for example \cite{bg,shub} for details).
+Assuming some local control on $v_-$ (typically $L^{1}_{loc}$) and $\theta$ (typically smooth or $L^{p}_{loc}$), and a certain global control on $v_-$, the operator $-\Delta_{\theta}+v$ will correspond to a well-defined self-adjoint semi-bounded operator on $L^2(M)$.
+One can then prove an analogue of the Feynman-Kac-It\^{o} formula in this setting (replacing the Euclidean with the underlying Riemannian Brownian motion) without any further assumptions on $M$.
+As the underlying manifold locally looks like the \emph{linear} space $\R^{n}$, one can define the line integral of $\theta$ along the Riemannian Brownian motion by combining the definition from the Euclidean case either with a patching procedure using charts \cite{IW}, or equivalently, by embedding $M$ into some $\R^{l}$ with an appropriate $l\ge n$, as in \cite{Em}.
+As a consequence of the Feynman-Kac-It\^o formula in this setting it becomes very easy to deduce several rigorous variants of the domination \lq\lq{}$-\Delta_{\theta}+v\geq -\Delta+v$\lq\lq{}.
+Apart from physically relevant ones, these domination results also make it possible to transfer many important mathematical statements from zero magnetic potential to arbitrary magnetic potentials, such as essential self-adjointness results \cite{bg,Si85} or certain smoothing properties of the Schr\"odinger semigroups \cite{Bro,bg}.